 Please note that I may earn a small commission from purchases made through product links in this article at no extra cost to you.
 I only recommend products I use now, have used in the past, or would use if there was a personal need.

 Backlinks are as old as the Internet.
 In fact, you can argue that backlinks are the foundation of the Internet.
 Outbound links hold the Internet together.

 As such, it’s no surprise that backlinks have turned into a commodity.
-They are valuable, they cost money, they can be sold, they can be bought.
 And because they are so important and valuable, a lot of bloggers and Internet marketers are hesitant to include outbound, external links in their content.

-But this is not the right mindset.
+But that’s not the right mindset.
 Read on to learn more about the importance of outbound links in your content, not only from an SEO perspective, but also from a reader’s perspective.

 What Are Outbound / Outgoing / External Links?